A Gapless Phase with Haagerup Symmetry

-A slightly different question -- though potentially related -- is that of finding a 2d CFT which has topological lines that form the fusion category $\cH_3$.
+A related question is that of finding a 2d conformal field theory (CFT) which has topological lines that form the fusion category $\cH_3$.
 Numerous attempts have been made to construct a gapless theory with Haagerup symmetry $\cH_3$: numerical evidence for a Haagerup-symmetric CFT was obtained using anyon chain models (lattice models with built in fusion category symmetries) with Haagerup symmetry in \cite{Huang:2021nvb, Vanhove:2021zop} with central charge $c\sim 2$; subsequently, studies of finite-size effects were performed in \cite{Liu:2022qwn}.
-Most recently, \cite{Corcoran:2024eeh} constructed an integrable spin chain with $\cH_3$ symmetry, as well as a critical spin chain, where $c\sim 3/2$.
+Most recently, \cite{Corcoran:2024eeh} constructed an integrable spin chain with broken $\cH_3$ symmetry, as well as a critical spin chain, where $c\sim 3/2$.
 In summary, the definitive construction -- especially analytically -- of a gapless theory (or CFT) with $\cH_3$ topological lines remains an open question.

-We will not aim to solve this problem here either, at least not under the assumption that the 2d CFT has a single universe/vacuum.
-However, we will address a very much related question, which is the construction of {\it a} CFT that is $\cH_3$-symmetric.
-We will systematically determine gapped and gapless phases with $\cH_3$ fusion category symmetry and explore the full phase diagram.
-In particular, we find a two universes/vacua gapless phase with Haagerup symmetry, which admits relevant deformations to Haagerup-symmetric gapped phases.